dhruv-mallah/learning-git/README.md

 `#RRGGBB THE SPEAKERS APKA JANA MANA GOING TO MOTIVATE YOU`

-[For more Information go to this Link] :(https://youtu.be/sDJtzVOB8Jo?si=9Ee5AhIIYW8MjCth)
+For more Information go to this Link: [GDSC WOW](https://youtu.be/sDJtzVOB8Jo?si=9Ee5AhIIYW8MjCth)

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://myoctocat.com/assets/images/base-octocat.svg)